 Tab Ramos was probably the best American player in the early 1990's.
 He spent his career playing in Spain before moving to the MLS.
 In 1994, he was seriously injured after Brazil's Leonardo hit him with his elbow during the round of 16 at the WC Finals.
 Because of his injury, he never played for Real Betis again, his club team at the time and ended his career in Europe.
 He returned to the USA where he became a star with NY Metrostars.
 The same year, Ramos was chosen as the CONCACAF Player of the Year.

 AM: Hugo Perez

 Born in El Salvador, Hugo Perez moved to the United States at a young age.
 He played professionally in the United States, France, Sweden, Saudi Arabia and his native El Salvador.
 He was one of the few American professional players before the 1990's and considered the best American player at one point.
-He had 73 caps.
+He had 73 caps between 1984 and 1994.
 He missed the 1990 World Cup Finals due an injury, but was selected to the 1994 World Cup team.
 He was the 1991 Soccer Athlete of the Year and was inducted into the National Soccer Hall of Fame in 2008.